'Master of Science' (M.Sc.) in Development Economics

 - Exchange programme with the Stellenbosch University, South Africa, funded by the DAAD (German Academic Exchange Service) or with the University of Pretoria

-- Exchange programme with universities in Latin and South America (e.g. Colombia, Brazil, Mexico, Paraguay, El Salvador)
+- Exchange programme with universities in Latin and South America (e.g. Colombia, Brazil, Mexico, and Argentina)

 - Exchange programme with the Sir Arthur Lewis Institute of Social and Economic Studies (SALISES), University of the West Indies

-- Exchange programme with universities in Asia (for example China - funded by the DAAD, India, Indonesia, and South Korea)
+- Exchange programme with universities in Asia (for example China, India, Indonesia, and South Korea)

 - European Exchange Programme ERASMUS

 - or alternatively any other university abroad which is part of the University of Göttingen international network